 Safeguarding

 Shirley School is passionate about and highly committed to the safeguarding and wellbeing of all of its pupils.
-We expect all staff and visitors to share this commitment.
+We expect all staff and visitors to share this commitment and this is also reflected in our visitor guide.

 We are fully committed to ensuring that consistent and effective safeguarding procedures are in place to support families, children and staff at school.